-In the last 20 years, DPA has expanded from its New York headquarters to include eight offices, 60 plus staff, an annual operating budget of approximately $12 million, over 35,000 dues-paying members and nearly 350,000 online subscribers.
-We have a solid track record of success at the local, state, and federal levels and consistent visibility in prominent media and policy circles.
-(For more information, see www.drugpolicy.org)
+In the last 15 years, DPA has expanded from its New York headquarters to include eight offices, 70 plus staff, an annual operating budget of approximately $14 million, 35,000 dues-paying members and more than 300,000 online subscribers.
+It has a solid track record of success at the local, state, and federal levels and consistent visibility in prominent media and policy circles.
+For more information, visit our website at www.drugpolicy.org.

 - Use Inmagic genie to catalog new materials received for the library

 - Create and refine metadata for library records of the collection

 - Conduct library grant research

 - Occasionally utilize hardware and software to create digital copies of VHS/cassette tapes

 - Answer reference questions from employees across the US